jonathandao0/depthai-frc/README.md

 ## Special Thanks
 * **Declan Freeman-Gleason (pietroglyph)** of Team 4915: His [post](https://www.chiefdelphi.com/t/what-impressive-things-did-you-do-in-software-this-year/382245/48) on how he implemented full-field localization is what inspired me to look into implementing robot localization myself.
 * **Yashas Ambati, Gabe Hart, Kevin Jaget, Marshall Massengill, and Team 900**: A lot of this work would not have been possible without the use of their open-source dataset.
+A link to their Zebravision 7.0 whitepaper can be found [here](https://team900.org/blog/ZebraVision-7.0/).
 * **Austin and Team 971**: The localization implementation of using SIFT was heavily inspired by their summary of what they did for their 2020/2021 robot.
 * **Peter Johnson, the WPILib Team, and the Robotpy Team**: The massive improvements to the WPILib library over the last few years has pretty much enabled me to pursue problems like this due to being able to leverage a lot of the framework they've developed over the years.
 * **Luxonis**: The OAK devices and DepthAI libraries have been incredible at making this system possible from both cost and simplicity.